 Korvala, along with its surrounding village, unspoilt nature and traditional local culture provides a distinctive setting for many types of recreation.
 Hiking, mountain biking and canoeing provide opportunities to admire and be delighted by the rare beauty of our natural landscapes.
 All hiking tours are designed to be relatively easy and only normal fitness is needed.

 Hiking with Huskies

-On cool summer evenings and on crisp autumn days we go out hiking with our huskies.
+On cool summer evenings and bright early mornings we go out hiking with our huskies.
 If you would like to join us, we'll supply the equipment needed.
-All you need are your hiking boots and own appropriate outdoor clothing.
-Our huskies are very strong so this is dog-walking with a difference - they take you for the walk!
+All you need are your own hiking boots and appropriate outdoor clothing.
+Some of our huskies are very strong so this is dog-walking with a difference - they take you for the walk!
 It can be very intensive at the start and you will use muscles you didn't know you had!
 We also have older dogs more suitable for gentle strolls.
 Each adult participant can take one husky for a walk and children can walk/run alongside.
 En route we'll visit a nearby reindeer corral and an ancient hunting pit from pre-herding times, and we'll explain how they are/were used.
 If we're lucky, we might even see some reindeer.
 After the hike we'll go for a tour around the kennel to meet the rest of the dogs and learn about their care and training.

 Programme duration approximately 2-3 hours in the morning and 4-5 hours in the evening, including instruction on how to use the equipment, the hike and the kennel tour.
 The max. temperature limit is +15°C.

 It is also possible to do just the kennel tour to meet the dogs and see how the kennel is run.
 These can be booked on site only.

 Morning hike, 6,5 km: 35€/adult; Evening hike, 15 km: 55€/adult

 (children can participate on the hikes for free)